nikcleju/IT_Course/Labs/L08_ParityBitDecoding.md

 # Exercises

-1. Write a C program that computes and appends the parity bit for every byte in a data file.
+1. Write a C program that checks the parity bit for every byte in a data file.

+The input file is the file produced by the previous program, which has a parity bit inserted after every 8 bits of data.

+The output file should contain only the data, with the parity bits removed.

+The program checks the parity bits and, whenever it detects a mismatch, it prints a message in the console:
+"Error detected ad byte number X", where X is the byte position in the file.

 The program shall be called as follows:

-    `Parity.exe input.dat output.dat`

-    * The arguments are:
-        * `input.dat`: the input file
-        * `output.dat`: the output file
-        produced by the program (12.5% larger than the input)

-    * The program should consist of the following steps:
-        * declare two large vectors of `unsigned char`, for input and output bits
-        * open the input file and read everything into the input vector
-        * for every group of 8 bits from the input vector:
-            * copy them to the output vector
-            * compute the parity bit
-            * append it to the output vector
-        * write the output vector to the output data file

-1. Write a second C program that checks the parity bit for every byte in a data file.
-The program shall be called as follows:

     `ParityCheck.exe input.dat output.dat`

     * The arguments are:
-        * `input.dat`: the input file, which should be the output of the first program
+        * `input.dat`: the input file produced by the program in the previous lab
-        * `output.dat`: the output file
+        * `output.dat`: the output file, containing only the data (parity bits removed)

     * The program should consist of the following steps:
         * declare two large vectors of `unsigned char`, for input